 The hands are complex structures, each containing 27 bones that are surrounded by cartilage, or connective tissue, which cushions the bones during everyday movements and allows you to perform a wide range of motions without pain.
 When the cartilage surrounding any or all of these bones breaks down or deteriorates, it can result in hand arthritis, a condition characterized by bone-on-bone friction that leads to joint inflammation, pain, and swelling.

 We are dedicated to getting you back to your active life with better results and less downtime, serving patients of all ages from Suffolk County, Nassau County, and beyond.
-If you suspect that you may have hand arthritis, book a consultation today by filling out the form on this page.
+If you suspect that you may have hand and finger arthritis, book a consultation today by filling out the form on this page.

 What causes hand arthritis?

 Hand arthritis occurs when the cartilage that surrounds any of the numerous bones in the hand is worn down.
 As a result, the bones in the joint begin rubbing together, causing painful inflammation.
 This deterioration of cartilage may be caused by normal wear and tear over time, a specific injury, or an inflammatory disease such as rheumatoid arthritis.

 There are numerous types of arthritis in the hand and finger joints, based on the location and cause of the cartilage deterioration, including the following: